heroku/heroku-buildpack-pgbouncer/README.md

 # Heroku buildpack: pgbouncer

-This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that allows one to run pgbouncer and stunnel in a dyno alongside application code.
+This is a [Heroku buildpack](http://devcenter.heroku.com/articles/buildpacks) that allows one to run pgbouncer and (optionally) stunnel in a dyno alongside application code.
 It is meant to be [used in conjunction with other buildpacks](https://devcenter.heroku.com/articles/using-multiple-buildpacks-for-an-app).

 The primary use of this buildpack is to allow for transaction pooling of